felixleopoldo/trilearn/README.md

 # Particle Gibbs for Bayesian classification and structure learning in decomposable graphical models
-A particle Gibbs sampler for Bayesian structure learning in discrete log-linear and Gaussian decomposable graphical models.
+A grapihcal predictive classifier and a particle Gibbs sampler for Bayesian structure learning in discrete log-linear and Gaussian decomposable graphical models.

 ### Installation